by Tom Russell January 13, 2026

 Overall, CBD oil and capsules draw; however, it’s clear that the winner is the one whose strengths best match your needs.
 If you want versatility, then oil is the one for you, if you’re after something convenient to take with you to work, then you should choose CBD capsules.

 Both are best suited to certain situations.
-If you just want to buy one product, then CBD oil is going to give you the most options.
+If you just want to buy one product, CBD oil offers the most options.
 If you’re happy to get two, choose capsules and oil together.
-They work excellently side by side and give you the best choice of ways to take CBD at home and on the go.
+They work side by side excellently and give you the best choice of ways to take CBD at home and on the go.

 Tom Russell